-- Schemata constrained by arbitrary sets of FDs have certain anomalies which make them undesirable.
-To remedy this situation, there have been quite a number of normal forms proposed which deal with these issues. - There are two approaches to normalization: - In the decomposition approach, one starts with a relational database schema with perhaps only one or a very few relations, and decomposes the relations (using projection) into smaller ones in an effort to remove the problems. - In the synthetic approach, one starts with a set of FDs, and then attempts to construct a relational database schema which embodies those FDs while avoiding any anomalies. - Each approach as its advantages and disadvantages. - Both approaches will be examined in these slides. - First, we need to consider some normal forms.
+- Schemata constrained by arbitrary sets of FD's have certain anomalies which make them undesirable.
+To remedy this situation, there have been quite a number of normal forms proposed which deal with these issues. - There are two approaches to normalization: - In the decomposition approach, one starts with a relational database schema with perhaps only one or a very few relations, and decomposes the relations (using projection) into smaller ones in an effort to remove the problems. - In the synthetic approach, one starts with a set of FD's, and then attempts to construct a relational database schema which embodies those FD's while avoiding any anomalies. - Each approach as its advantages and disadvantages.
+However, the synthetic approach has the more serious drawbacks, so we will focus on the much more common decomposition approaches. - First, we need to consider some normal forms.